Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget

-Once the required frames and views are selected, they need to be annotated for downstream model training, which significantly reduces annotation costs since only a small portion of frames and views are labeled.
-Finally, the downstream task model is trained on the labeled data.
-As for the multi-view counting model, we use the backbone model in CVCS \cite{zhang2021cross} with a feature pyramid fusion net (FPN).
-For the multi-view crowd localization model, we use the same MVDet \cite{hou2020multiview} implemented in MVSelect \cite{hou2024learning}, trained with data augmentation and focal loss in \cite{hou2021multiview}.

-The main weakness of the independent view selection framework (IVS) is that the view selection and downstream model training are separated, which does not ensure an optimal result for scene-level tasks.
+Once the required frames and views are selected, they are annotated, and then the downstream task model is trained on the labeled data (see Fig.~\ref{fig:pipeline} top right).
+The main \textbf{weakness} of the independent view selection baseline (IVS) is that the view selection and downstream model training are separated, which does not ensure an optimal result for scene-level tasks.
 For example, the selected views are not necessarily suitable for downstream model training due to multi-view counting and localization models being sensitive to view angles, heights, or other properties.